yoniamde1/alx-system_engineering-devops/0x00-shell_basics/README.md

 8.Bye bye betty | Delete the file betty.
 9.9.
 Bye bye My first directory | Delete the directory my_first_directory that is in the /tmp directory.
 10.Back to the future | Write a script that changes the working directory to the previous one.
+11.Lists | Write a script that lists all files (even ones with names beginning with a period character, which are normally hidden)